zaiisao/Documentation/en/Recording/recording_java.md

-Here is an example to show the position and size of the host’s head portrait. x, y, width and height are 0.5, 0.4, 0.2 and 0.3 respectively.
+Here is an example to show the position and size of the host’s head portrait. x, y, width, and height are 0.5, 0.4, 0.2, and 0.3 respectively.

 <img alt="../_images/sei_overview.png" src="https://web-cdn.agora.io/docs-files/en/sei_overview.png" style="width: 500.0px;"/>

 ### <a name="leaveChannel"></a>Allows the App to Leave the Channel (leaveChannel)

-This method allows the recording application to leave the channel and release the thread resources.
+This method allows the recording app to leave the channel and release the thread resources.

 ```
 private native boolean leaveChannel(long nativeObject);